The BIG Copenhagen Winter Guide – 24/25 version

 Copyright: CopenhagenCityGuide

-– Museum.
 Exploring fantastic art and ancient artifacts is of course a classic activity, especially when it’s cold or raining outside.
-There are plenty of museums to choose from in Copenhagen, but an absolute crowd favorite is The David Collection
+There are plenty of museums to choose from in Copenhagen, but an absolute crowd favorite is The David Collection.

 The museum has three permanent collections of Islamic art, European 18th century art and early modern Danish art.
 The museum is free to enter.

-Rosenborg Castle.
 Denmark is famous for its fairy-tale castles and royal family.
 At the 400-year-old Rosenborg Castle you can get a feel of how the royalty lived, since this has housed the royal family until approx. 1710.
 Apart from the collections of art and porcelain, the crown jewels can also be seen here.
-These jewels are actually worn by the present Queen on special occasions.
+These jewels were actually worn by the former Queen Margrethe II on special occasions.

 Here you should have plenty of possibility to do some shopping and maybe find a souvenir to bring home.
 Among plenty of international brands, there are also a lot of Danish brands, both in fashion and design.
 Go to the top floor for a bite to eat and finish of in the basement, with a piece of chocolate from Summerbird.